dreamtimescape/png_sneak/README.md

         zlib    -   1
         7-bit   -   2

-Since only 2 bits can be encoding into each row of the image, this is a small-payload-friendly method.
+Since only 2 bits can be encoded into each row of the image, this is a small-payload friendly method.

 Future improvements could include allowing multiple input files to be used, spreading the payload across the set.